 4. Church of San Lorenzo

-What else is there to see in Spello but this church located in Via Cavour, in the heart of the village?
-The Church of San Lorenzo has very ancient origins, linked to the Camaldolese monks and later to the Franciscan monks.
+The Church of San Lorenzo is located in Via Cavour, in the heart of the village.
+It has got very ancient origins, linked to the Camaldolese monks and later to the Franciscan monks.

 Amidst the many Neo-Gothic decorations in the 20th century, this church has been renovated so often that it has lost its original appearance.
 In the only nave you can admire Pinturicchio’s painting of the Madonna and Child, which I highly recommend you see!